MSBradshaw/SeeNV/README.md

 ## `-r REF_DB`

 Path to a reference panel database (the output created when using the `-b` flag)

-## `-g GENES_FILE`

-Path to a gzipped or bgzipped bed formated file file with the columns:

-Chromosome: the Chromosome number/name (if listing chromsome 1 input 1 not chr1)

-Start: base number at which the calls starts

-End: base number at which the calls ends

-Gene symbol: the gene symbol

-You can either download data and format it from [biomart](http://uswest.ensembl.org/biomart/martview/) or use our HG19 based verion found in Example/hg19.genes.bed.gz

 ## `-a GNOMAD with Allele Frequency data`